WojciechMatuszewski/programming-notes/web/react/react-18.md

 By wrapping the `expensiveState` in the `useDeferredValue`, we tell _React_ to postpone updates to components that take this state if needed.

 Pretty good API if you ask me.

+## `useSyncExternalStore`

+It seems like the `useSyncExternalStore` is meant to be a drop-in replacement for _subscription-like_ hooks.
+The idea is to make sure tearing never happens.

+I did not find any concrete examples while reading the [discussion about the API](https://github.com/reactwg/react-18/discussions/86).
+A great excuse to dive into writing my own!